-While the focus of Next Green Car is to help car-buyers find the greenest cars on the market, we also recognise that new mobility services also offer greener forms of motoring.
+While the focus of Next Green Car is to help car-buyers find the greenest cars on the market, we also recognise that new mobility services are emerging that offer greener forms of motoring.
 One such mobility service is the 'car club'.

 What is a car club?Return to top